Slicer/slicer-media-assets/SlicerIcons/SlicerSVG/SeparateStyles/README.md

 #### Pros/Cons of using separate svgs for themes.
 **Cons:**
 * whether this kind of switching will be slow with so many icons.
-* questions about icon caching for hidden widgets (like pull down menus, hidden gui panels etc.)
+* questions about performance problems from icon caching for hidden widgets (like pull down menus, hidden gui panels etc.)
 * application bloat from requiring multiple themed svgs for each icon

 **Pros:**